pollyweb-org/pollyweb-docs/4 ⚙️ Solution/40 👥 Domains/41 📨 Comms/01 📨 Domain Message.md

     - Receiver domains look up the public half of the sender’s [DKIM 📺](<../../../2 🏔️ Landscape/2 🧑‍🦰 User landscape/08 🔐 Passwordless ID landscape/07 📺 Email DKIM.md>) key-pair to verify the signature of incoming envelopes.
 The receiver expects to find the sender’s public key in DKIM format in a DNS entry named “nlweb” (e.g., `nlweb._domainkey.any-sender.com`).

-    - The envelope is discarded if the sender’s DKIM is not correctly implemented, or the sender’s public key is unable to verify the signature in the envelope.
+    - The envelope is discarded if the sender’s [DKIM 📺](<../../../2 🏔️ Landscape/2 🧑‍🦰 User landscape/08 🔐 Passwordless ID landscape/07 📺 Email DKIM.md>) is not correctly implemented, or the sender’s public key is unable to verify the signature in the envelope.

     ---

-7. **How do receiver domains prevent DNS spoofing attacks?**
+6. **How do receiver domains prevent DNS spoofing attacks?**

-    When getting the sender’s DKIM public key, receiver domains check if DNSSEC is implemented on the sender’s domain;
+    When getting the sender’s [DKIM 📺](<../../../2 🏔️ Landscape/2 🧑‍🦰 User landscape/08 🔐 Passwordless ID landscape/07 📺 Email DKIM.md>) public key, receiver domains check if DNSSEC is implemented on the sender’s domain;
     - if not implemented, the envelope is discarded.

     ---

-8. **How do receiver domains prevent replay attacks?**
+7. **How do receiver domains prevent replay attacks?**

     An NLWeb envelop contains the sender’s timestamp in UTC format - receivers discard envelopes with a timestamp outside accepted time boundaries.